High-performance liquid chromatography: Reversed-phase liquid chromatography (RP-LC)

-Reversed phase HPLC (RP-HPLC) has a non-polar stationary phase and an aqueous, moderately polar mobile phase.
-One common stationary phase is a silica which has been surface-modified with RMe2SiCl, where R is a straight chain alkyl group such as C18H37 or C8H17.
-With such stationary phases, retention time is longer for molecules which are less polar, while polar molecules elute more readily (early in the analysis).
-An analyst can increase retention times by adding more water to the mobile phase; thereby making the affinity of the hydrophobic analyte for the hydrophobic stationary phase stronger relative to the now more hydrophilic mobile phase.
-Similarly, an investigator can decrease retention time by adding more organic solvent to the eluent.
-RP-HPLC is so commonly used that it is often incorrectly referred to as "HPLC" without further specification.
-The pharmaceutical industry regularly employs RP-HPLC to qualify drugs before their release.
+The most common RP stationary phases are based on a silica support, which is surface-modified by bonding RMe2SiCl, where R is a straight chain alkyl group such as C18H37 or C8H17.

+With such stationary phases, retention time is longer for lipophylic molecules, whereas polar molecules elute more readily (emerge early in the analysis).
+A chromatographer can increase retention times by adding more water to the mobile phase, thereby making the interactions of the hydrophobic analyte with the hydrophobic stationary phase relatively stronger.
+Similarly, an investigator can decrease retention time by adding more organic solvent to the mobile phase.
+RP-HPLC is so commonly used among the biologists and life science users, therefore it is often incorrectly referred to as just "HPLC" without further specification.
+The pharmaceutical industry also regularly employs RP-HPLC to qualify drugs before their release.

 RP-HPLC operates on the principle of hydrophobic interactions, which originates from the high symmetry in the dipolar water structure and plays the most important role in all processes in life science.
 RP-HPLC allows the measurement of these interactive forces.
 The binding of the analyte to the stationary phase is proportional to the contact surface area around the non-polar segment of the analyte molecule upon association with the ligand on the stationary phase.
 This solvophobic effect is dominated by the force of water for "cavity-reduction" around the analyte and the C18-chain versus the complex of both.
 The energy released in this process is proportional to the surface tension of the eluent (water: 7.3×10^−6 J/cm2, methanol: 2.2×10^−6 J/cm2) and to the hydrophobic surface of the analyte and the ligand respectively.
 The retention can be decreased by adding a less polar solvent (methanol, acetonitrile) into the mobile phase to reduce the surface tension of water.
 Gradient elution uses this effect by automatically reducing the polarity and the surface tension of the aqueous mobile phase during the course of the analysis.